WilkoV/Fusion360_ExportIt/README.md

 0.9.0 | 21.09.2021 | 3mf exports added
 1.0.0 | 22.10.2021 | Name issue for some 3mf exports fixed.
 Apper framework updated
 1.1.0 | 09.07.2021 | Refinement names can now be added to the export path.
 This also fixes #40.
+1.2.0 | 25.11.2023 | Components can now be exported by using the name or the part id in filenames.

 ## Known Issus